George Washington: Namesakes, monuments and commemorations

 Many places and monuments have been named in honor of Washington, including the capital city of Washington, D.C., and the state of Washington.
 On February 21, 1885, the Washington Monument was dedicated, a 555 ft marble obelisk on the National Mall in Washington, D.C.
 Washington appears as one of four presidents on the Shrine of Democracy, a colossal sculpture by Gutzon Borglum on Mount Rushmore in South Dakota.
 The George Washington Bridge, opened in 1931, connects New York City to New Jersey.
 A number of secondary schools and universities are named in honor of Washington, including George Washington University and Washington University in St. Louis.

 He appears on contemporary United States currency, including the one-dollar bill, a presidential one-dollar coin and the quarter-dollar coin (the Washington quarter).
 Washington was pictured on the nation's first postage stamp in 1847, and has since appeared on more United States postage stamps than anyone else.
+Young Washington is a 2026 American drama film from Angel Studios based on the early life of Washington between 1753 and 1755, featuring Mary-Louise Parker and Kelsey Grammer.